-In January 2012, the Company sold its Supermetals Business to Global Advanced Metals Pty Ltd., an Australian company ("GAM"), for \$452 million, including cash consideration of \$175 million received on the closing date and notes receivable ("GAM Notes") totaling \$277 million payable at various dates through March 2014.
-The carrying value of the GAM Notes at March 31, 2014 was \$215 million, which was presented as Notes receivable from sale of business on the Consolidated Balance Sheets.
-In the first week of April 2014, Cabot received the final payment on the GAM Notes in the amount of \$215 million.
+In January 2012, the Company sold its Supermetals business to Global Advanced Metals Pty Ltd., an Australian company ("GAM"), for \$452 million, including cash consideration of \$175 million received on the closing date and notes receivable ("GAM Notes") totaling \$277 million payable at various dates through March 2014.
+During the third quarter of fiscal 2014, Cabot received the final payment on the GAM Notes in the amount of \$215 million.